 A local legislative delegation's rules govern the requirements for approval of a local bill for introduction.
-Usually, a majority of the legislative delegation must approve the proposed local bill for introduction; however, a delegation's rules may require unanimous approval.
+Usually, a majority of the legislative delegation must approve the proposed local bill for introduction.
+Some delegations may require unanimous approval while others may require approval by separate majorities of House and Senate delegation members.

-Custom and courtesy dictate that a member of the local legislative delegation in the area affected by a proposed bill sponsor the bill.
+By custom and courtesy, a member of the local legislative delegation in the area affected by a proposed bill will serve as the bill sponsor.
 County or municipal attorneys, or other appropriate local officials, are expected to draft local bills.
 House Bill Drafting Service reviews all drafts, correcting any technical errors and making other changes to conform to the requirements of the Florida Constitution, Florida Statutes, and Rules of the Florida House of Representatives.

-If the local legislative delegation agrees to support the issue and introduce the local bill, the legislative delegation, or the local entity requesting the local bill (e.g., city, county, special district, incorporation study commission), is responsible for placing a legal advertisement in a newspaper of general circulation and ensuring proper notice.
+If the local legislative delegation agrees to support the issue and introduce the local bill, the legislative delegation, or the local entity requesting the local bill (e.g., city, county, special district, incorporation study commission), is responsible for publishing a legal advertisement and ensuring proper notice.

-A legal advertisement of the proposed bill must be placed in a newspaper of general circulation at least 30 days prior to introduction of the local bill in the House or Senate.
-If the bill is subject to a vote of the citizens (referendum), this legal advertisement is not required.
+A legal advertisement of the proposed bill must be placed in a newspaper of general circulation or published on a publicly accessible website21 at least 30 days prior to introduction of the local bill in the House or Senate.
+If there is no newspaper circulated throughout or published in the county and publication on a publicly accessible website is not permissible, notice must be posted for at least 30 days at not fewer than three public places in the county, one of which must be at the courthouse.22 If the bill is subject to a vote of the citizens (referendum), this legal advertisement is not required.

-An affidavit of proof of publication of the legal advertisement is furnished by the newspaper that published the notice.
-The proof of publication must be provided to House Bill Drafting Services along with the bill drafting request for the local bill.
-The proof of publication then is attached to the original copy of the bill when filed with the Clerk of the House or Secretary of the Senate.
+An affidavit of proof of publication of the legal advertisement in a newspaper is furnished by the newspaper that published the notice.23 An affidavit of proof of publication on an appropriate internet website is made by someone with personal knowledge of the publication.24 The proof of publication must be provided to House Bill Drafting Services along with the bill drafting request for the local bill.
+The proof of publication then is attached to the original copy of the bill when filed with the Clerk of the House or Secretary of the Senate.25